jbattistella/gardenly/README.md

 I will demonstrate the following:

-1.Building a REST API in Go.\n
+1.Building a REST API in Go.

 2.Creating and interacting with a postgres DataBase.

 3.Ability to perform CRUD actions on resources through an API.

 4.Acting as a client to api's in order to gather location and weather data by zipcode.

 5.Testing of HTTP handlers.

 6.Testing of HTTP Client.

 7.Use html templates to display response results in browser.

 ## User Stories